Data-and-Trust-Alliance/DPS/specification.md

 In addition to some needs outlined in Use-Case 1, 2, and 3:

 - Indications of data credibility or bias.
-- Indications that the data are original vs intermediary combined from multiple sources
+- Indications that the data are original vs intermediary combined from multiple sources.

 ### 3.4.2 Outcome

-Through application of the Data Provenance Standard metadata for its global tariff schedule datasets, Navisphere Logistics, Ltd., has achieved a significant enhancement in the operational efficiency and accuracy of its AI-driven tariff prediction models.
+Through application of the Data Provenance Standards metadata for its global tariff schedule datasets, Navisphere Logistics, Ltd., has achieved a significant enhancement in the operational efficiency and accuracy of its AI-driven tariff prediction models.
 The outcome includes:

 - Improved data consistency and compatibility
   - By specifying the version used for the metadata, Navisphere ensured that all datasets adhered to a uniform standard, facilitating seamless integration and interpretation by the AI models, regardless of the data’s origin or when it was collected.